-Pocatello City Council Taking Public Comments on Fiscal Year 2021 Budget and Fees
+Pocatello City Council taking public comments on fiscal year 2021 budget and fees

-The Pocatello City Council is receiving public comments on the proposed Fiscal Year 2021 budget and fees.
+POCATELLO — The Pocatello City Council is receiving public comments on the proposed fiscal year 2021 budget and fees.

-At the August 6 Regular City Council meeting, the Council will hold public hearings on the Fiscal Year 2021 budget and the fees proposed for the coming year.
+At the Thursday Regular City Council meeting, the Council will hold public hearings on the fiscal year 2021 budget and the fees proposed for the coming year.
 Before the meeting, residents are invited to submit their comments about the budget and fees in the following ways:

 During the meeting, public comments will be taken in-person.
 Residents who want to comment in-person are required to sign-up for either or both hearings and wait to be called into the room to address the Council.